Kizito1990/airbnb-clone-project/README.md

 #### ✅ Why it matters: Prevents data interception during transmission and enforces secure browser behavior.

 These measures collectively ensure that the platform is secure, reliable, and trusted by users and developers alike.
 Security is a top priority at every stage of development and deployment.

+# 🔄 CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) is a development practice that automates the process of testing, building, and deploying applications.
+It ensures that code changes are automatically integrated, tested, and delivered to production or staging environments with minimal manual intervention.

+Implementing CI/CD in this project helps to:

+Maintain consistent code quality through automated testing

+Deploy updates quickly and reliably

+Catch and fix issues early in the development lifecycle

+Enable seamless team collaboration and faster feedback loops

+### 🛠️ Tools Used:
+GitHub Actions – Automates workflows such as running tests, linting code, and deploying updates when changes are pushed to the repository.

+### Docker – Packages the application into containers for consistent environments across development, testing, and deployment stages.

+### Docker Hub (or GitHub Container Registry) – Stores and manages Docker images for deployment.

+### CI/CD Scripts – Custom scripts to handle database migrations, server restarts, and environment setup.

+These tools work together to ensure the Airbnb Clone project is robust, maintainable, and production-ready at all times.